Kiryū (band): 2009–2013: Rise of fame and big national tours

 In 2009, Kiryū joined B.P Records.
-They performed at Meguro Rokumeikan on January 17, distributing a limited single, "Watashi.", and on May 15, 2009, the group performed in Takadanobaba Area, distributing the also limited CD "Chimimōryō no Chōryōbatsuko".
+They performed at Meguro Rockmaykan on January 17, distributing a limited single, "Watashi.", and on May 15, 2009, the group performed in Takadanobaba Area, distributing the also limited CD "Chimimōryō no Chōryōbatsuko".
 At the end of the year, they released the single "Tsuki no Hime".
 Takemasa stated that with this single, the band's concept ("Japanese horror") was finally established.
 In early 2010, they released their first full-length album, Meikyō Shisui.
 Copies of the first edition of the single "Ruru" sold out on the same day of release, October 27.
 On March 2, 2011, the second album "Mugen Hōyō" was released.
-On September 14, Mahiro contributed to the charity single "Hitotsudake ~We Are The One~", created to help victims of the 2011 Tohoku earthquake and tsunami.
+On September 14, Mahiro contributed to the charity single "Hitotsudake ~We Are The One~", created to help victims of the 2011 Tōhoku earthquake and tsunami.

 From "Tsuki no Hime" to "Kyōsei" (2011), five Kiryū singles have reached #1 on the Oricon independent singles chart consecutively.
 Kyōsei was the 12th best-selling independent single of 2011 according to Oricon.

 After Kiryū's popularity grew, they embarked on their first tour of Japan's 47 prefectures in 2012.
 Despite difficulties, such as when Mahiro had an accident on stage and injured his leg, over 15,000 people attended the tour in total and tickets for most shows were sold out.
 Shukaensen was released in April and the single "Tomoshibi" in November.
 In October, Kiryū and R-Shitei toured together.
 Another tour across all Japan started in July 2013.
 This year, the band released the singles "Etsu to Utsu", "Aienkien" and "Akaimi Hajiketa", and played a cover of "Pink Spider" by hide for Tribute III -Visual Spirits-.